moliver28/research-handbook/content/handbook/security/security-operations/red-team/_index.md

 #### Adoption Rate

-A successful Red Team program strengthens an organization's security through recommendations delivered during and after an exercise.
+A successful Red Team program strengthens an organization's security through recommendations.
 We track the lifecycle of these recommendations through to implementation using GitLab.com, calling this metric our "Adoption Rate."

 Recommendations start as GitLab.com issues in the project closest to the team that can address them.
 We classify recommendations using labels: